Not Hard to Get on Board with Baby Driver

 NOT RECOMMENDED FOR: Those sensitive to the harsh language and seedy behavior of unapologetic criminals who will do anything to get their cut of another job.

-Baby Driver, directed by Edgar Wright, opens in theaters June 28, 2017.
+Baby Driver, directed by Edgar Wright, opened in theaters June 28, 2017; available for home viewing October 10, 2017.
 It runs 113 minutes and stars Ansel Elgort, Lily James, Kevin Spacey, Jamie Foxx, Jon Hamm, Eiza Gonzalez, C.J.
 Jones and Jon Bernthal.
 Watch the trailer for Baby Driver here.

 Publication date: June 27, 2017